hmail/H-Mail/readme.md

  Content can include as many objects as you want, and of *any kind*.
 It can have be text/html, text/calendar, or anything else really.
 If your client knows how to display it, it will, and if not, it will show up as an attachment with the title as the filename.

- Attachements are also handled in this way, except they include one more property: filename.
-That's how you can distiguish between a message and the text file that came with it:
+ Attachments are also handled in this way, except they include one more property: filename.
+That's how you can distinguish between a message and the text file that came with it:

      "content": [
                   {